Lip Tie Surgery Specialist in Dallas, TX

-If your child is in need of a lip tie surgery, you’ve come to the right place!
+If your child is in need of lip tie surgery, you’ve come to the right place!
 Beyond Dental & Implant Center offers lip tie surgery at affordable prices.
 Let our talented staff help you and your family achieve that perfect smile.
-Call us today or book an appointment online.
-We have 2 convenient locations to serve you in Dallas TX, and Fort Worth TX!
+Contact us today or book an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 The two lower levels of lip ties – level 1 and level 2 lip ties – are usually left alone and do not typically require revision.
 However, if there is a tongue tie in addition to the lip tie in restricting your baby’s ability to feed, then it may be advised that you either revise or release both, even if the lip tie is considered a level 1 or 2.